popgenomics/quantiSex/life_cycle.md

     * add the migrants/recolonizers:
       * loop over demes:
         * if non-extincted deme:
-          * new number of individuals = number of babies + number of immigrants the deme will receive
+          * new number of individuals = number of seeds + number of immigrants the deme will receive
           * if the new number of individuals > ***maxIndPerDem***:
             * number of individuals is truncated to ***maxIndPerDem*** with immigrants replacing autochtones
           * the immigrants only come from the non-extincted demes.
 For each migrant individual, the emigrant deme is randomly sampled among the non-extincted demes with a probability weighted by their seed production.